 Engage your full Doctor of Physical Therapy (DPT) department

-- Discuss any upcoming ACAPT motions with your DPT department to solicit their input in your institution's final voting decisions.
+- Review & discuss any upcoming ACAPT motions with your entire DPT department - including faculty & clinical education sites - to solicit their input in your institution's final voting decisions.

-- Encourage your colleagues (including fellow DPT faculty and clinical site educators) to create a free online profile at members.acapt.org so they can all receive ACAPT Enews and take advantage of other member benefits including the Leadership Compass, membership directory and more.
+- Ensure your colleagues (including fellow DPT faculty and clinical site educators) create a free online profile at members.acapt.org so they can all receive ACAPT Enews and take advantage of other member benefits including the Leadership Compass, membership directory and more.

 Run for board & nominating committee positions